oliviabedford24/crowdfunding_ETL/README.md

 We then used pgAdmin SQL to create a table schema to link our csv's to one another, then generated an ERD diagram to visualize the relationship.

-The code contained in this repository is our work.
-We received advice and input from our instructors, but the work is ours alone.
+The code contained in this repository is our original work.

+Thank you!